statpascal/emul99/readme.md

 types.pas)

 Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
-Yet, as the simulator serves mainly as a test program for a Pascal compiler, the additional library is utilized to test its bindings.
+Yet, as the emulator serves mainly as a test program for a Pascal compiler, the additional library is utilized to test its bindings.